 A cartilage lesion is a localized ‘pothole’ in the cartilage that causes injury.
-If a lesion is left untreated, it will most certainly get larger over time, eventually wearing away all of the surrounding cartilage.
-Because cartilage has a limited capacity to heal itself, even in tiny lesions, if left untreated, joint surface degradation can occur, leading to osteoarthritis.
+If a lesion is left untreated, it will certainly get larger over time, eventually wearing away all of the surrounding cartilage.
+Because cartilage has a limited capacity to heal itself, even in tiny lesions, joint surface degradation can occur, leading to osteoarthritis.

 Stiffness that inhibits a joint from fully straightening or bending is common after a cartilage tear injury.
 In many situations, rest makes you feel better, but any new physical exertion makes your symptoms worse.
 Your joint may also be painful and sensitive, especially if it bears weight, such as a hip joint.
 When carrying weight, the joint may also lock or give way.

-In younger people, an accident or a sports injury are common reasons.
-Cartilage tears in elderly adults are most likely the consequence of cartilage degradation due to aging, which leads it to become brittle.
+In younger people, an accident or a sports injury are common causes of articular cartilage injuries.
+Cartilage tears in elderly adults are most likely the consequence of cartilage degradation due to aging, which makes it brittle and leads to cartilage softening.

 Symptoms of Cartilage Damage